julianegner/coshanu/README.md

 Also, a timer runs, you can try to be faster to make the game more challenging.

 # Kotlin Multiplatform
-The project is a Kotlin Multiplatform project and has some solutions ypu might find interesting.
+The project is a Kotlin Multiplatform project and has some solutions you might find interesting.
 As the code is licensed unter MIT license, you can use it for your own projects, even commercial ones.

 Interesting solutions are: